Mf-ff99/moodify-api/README.md

  Moodify-API is an Express server using knex to make queries to a PostgreSQL database.

  The server utilizes the Express router library to easily organize the server into a logical and RESTful state.
  In addition to Express, I used Mocha and Chai for testing Express CRUD-functions and endpoints.

+ The stack for the backend:

+* Express.js
+* Knex
+* Node.js
+* PostgreSQL
+* SQL
+* DBeaver
+* Mocha
+* Chai

 ## User Authentication
   To incorporate user-registration and login functionality, I implemented the bcryptjs and jsonwebtoken libraries.